dhmspector/ZeitSatTrack/README.md

   - 12 : "Molniya"
 ```

-Lastly, you can add satellite explicitly by providing a string containing TLE data with:
+Lastly, you can add satellites explicitly by providing a string containing TLE data with:

 ```swift
 addSatellitesFromTLEData(tleString:String)
 ```
-Where the string is in the (Two-Line Element format)[https://en.wikipedia.org/wiki/Two-line_element_set].
+Where the string is in the [Two-Line Element format](https://en.wikipedia.org/wiki/Two-line_element_set).
 The string can contain one or more TLEs provided they adhere to the format and are separated by newline characters between each TLE entry.

 ## Getting Satellite Positions
 Once the _ZeitSatTrack_ manager has been initialized and configured with one or more TLE data sets, each satellite can be queried to determine its position by calling: